The Clear Edge

 Problem 1: Partners didn’t know when clients closed.

-Sent referral, heard nothing.
-Wondered if the introduction helped or wasted the client’s time.
+They sent a referral and heard nothing back, so they wondered if the introduction helped or wasted the client’s time.

-Solution: Weekly update emails to partners.
+Solution: Send weekly update emails to partners.
 “Client X moved to the proposal stage.”
 “Client Y signed, your referral fee is $1,800, invoice when ready.”

-Transparency built trust.
-Partners sent more referrals because they saw results.
+This transparency built trust, and partners sent more referrals because they saw the results.

 Problem 2: Not all partners produced equally.

-Solution: Doubled down on productive partners.
-Monthly check-in with Design Agency A and Marketing Consultancy B. Asked what made referring easy, applied lessons to other partners.
+Solution: Doubled down on productive partners with a monthly check-in for Design Agency A and Marketing Consultancy B, asked what made referring easy, and applied those lessons to other partners.

 Problem 3: Two channels increased operational complexity.

-Different intake sources (referrals vs. partnerships) required different handling.
-Referrals came through the website form.
-Partnerships through partner intros.
-Created confusion.
+Different intake sources (referrals vs. partnerships) needed different handling.
+Referrals came through the website form, partnerships through partner intros, and this created confusion.

-Week 12: System running.
-4 partners actively referring.
-Pipeline showing 8 clients monthly potential (3 referrals + 5 partnerships).
+Week 12: System running with 4 partners actively referring and a pipeline showing 8 clients monthly potential (3 referrals plus 5 from partnerships).

 12-Week Development: